pforret/jekyll.forret.com/_posts/2006/2006-03-30-google-moving-into-interactive-tv.md

 <!--more-->

 Will they provide a Tivo-like service, but free and with contextual advertising?
-Will they [rent air-time inside regular TV programs](http://blog.forret.com/2005/11/adsense-in-all-media-tv-cinema-sport-traffic/) and put ads in there?
-Will they provide collaborative filtering like &#8220;_You watch &#8216;Sex In The City&#8217; all the time, how about &#8216;Bridget Jones&#8217; and some chocolate?_&#8220;?
-Will they store the world&#8217;s TV content and sell it pay-per-view?
-Will they create a TV series &#8220;Don&#8217;t be evil&#8221; about [two geeks that hang out with hot girls](http://www.valleywag.com/tech/marissa-mayer/mari-and-larrys-new-loves-152634.php) all the time?
+Will they [rent air-time inside regular TV programs](/2005/11/adsense-in-all-media-tv-cinema-sport-traffic/) and put ads in there?
+Will they provide collaborative filtering like &#8220;_You watch &#8216;Sex In The City' all the time, how about &#8216;Bridget Jones' and some chocolate?_&#8220;?
+Will they store the world's TV content and sell it pay-per-view?
+Will they create a TV series &#8220;Don't be evil&#8221; about [two geeks that hang out with hot girls](http://www.valleywag.com/tech/marissa-mayer/mari-and-larrys-new-loves-152634.php) all the time?

 Interesting times ahead!